-Still, this has not stopped Georgia from ranking as the 7th highest state in total solar power production in 2022, with nearly 5% of local electricity generated by solar power.
+Still, this has not stopped Georgia from ranking as the 7th highest state in total solar power production, with nearly 5% of local electricity generated by solar power.
 When you take a closer look at the 6,000+ active solar installations in the Peach State, however, you will quickly notice that the majority of them are large, multi-megawatt utility-scale developments.

 So is it possible for homeowners to go solar in Georgia and save money on their electricity expenses?

 The answer is yes.
 With prices falling by 50% over the past 10 years, Georgia property owners can save even more by taking advantage of all of the federal and locally available incentives, tax credits, and rebates for photovoltaic (PV) solar power.

 As a state with a bright future in renewable energy, let’s explore all of the Georgia solar incentives that are available in 2023.